-The Weather in Italy-

 In the end, you can’t control the weather.
 The only thing you can control is yourself.
 On that note, I love this quote:

-Trade your expectation with appreciation and the world changes instantly.
+Trade your expectations with appreciation and the world changes instantly.
 Tony Robbins.

 Happy travels!

 P.S.
-Share in the comments below your “woops” travel moments or any Italy when to go or weather questions.
+Share in the comments below your “woops” travel moments.

 My sister,12 yrs old daughter will travel with me to Italy.We will depart fm florence to Cinque Terre on 26.10.15,and stay there for